 I’m definitely seeing a web of red forming on my face.
 How can I get rid of it?

 The good news: Various in-office treatment options exist for blood vessel removal, and are often used in tandem to best address your needs.
-Vascular laser therapy is a preferred treatment plan for blood vessels but naturally, there are different lasers from which to choose.
+Vascular laser therapy is a preferred treatment plan for blood vessels, but there are different lasers to choose from.
 The VBeam, a pulsed dye laser, emits a 595-nanometer wavelength of light energy that passes through the epidermis and some of the dermis (up to 1.2 mm deep) and works like a heat-seeking missile.
 More specifically, the hemoglobin that’s found in red blood cells absorbs the wavelength of this laser, while other nearby structures don’t.
 This allows it to pinpoint its target effectively, without disturbing the surrounding tissues.
 This light energy is converted to heat energy, which then “destroys” the offending blood vessels and its surrounding vessel walls.
-Depending on the VBeam pulse duration your dermatologist recommends (there are two), you can either “one-and-done” your removal by rupturing the blood vessel quickly in one visit, but this causes bruising for five to seven days.
-Or, you can use the non-purpuric lower heat setting, which won’t bruise (meaning no downtime!) but is less immediately effective and requires several treatments.
+Depending on the VBeam pulse duration your dermatologist recommends, you can either “one-and-done” your removal by rupturing the blood vessel quickly in one visit (with bruising for five to seven days), or you can use the non-purpuric lower heat setting which is less immediately effective and requires several treatments (but no bruising).

 Another common laser is the KTP laser, which is a solid-state laser and has a wavelength of 532 nanometers.
 It’s effective at treating vascular lesions (such as spider veins and telangiectasias) in a purpura-free manner — which is doctor speak for without causing bruising.
 It’s also popular for removal of lentigines (sun spots) and other small pigmented lesions.